warfollowsme/SKALD-TranslationMod/README.md

 ### Plugin Installation Steps
 1. Complete BepInEx installation for your platform (see above)
-2. Download the latest TranslationMod release
+2. Download the latest TranslationMod [release](https://github.com/warfollowsme/SKALD-TranslationMod/releases)
-3. Copy `TranslationMod.dll` to `BepInEx/plugins/` folder
+3. Copy `TranslationMod.dll, Newtonsoft.Json.dll, TranslationMod.cfg` to `BepInEx/plugins/` folder
+4. Copy a language packs folder
-4. Create or download a language pack (see Language Pack Creation below)
+   - If you want create new language pack  language pack please see Language Pack Creation below
 5. Launch the game - the plugin will automatically initialize

 ## How It Works